Eduuxx94/42-KMP-Mobile-Piscine/mobileModule00/ex01/README.md

+# Exercise 01 – Say Hello to the World

+**Objective:**
+- Modify the app so that the text toggles between the initial value and `"Hello World!"` when the button is clicked.

+**Implementation Notes:**
+- Used `remember { mutableStateOf(...) }` to track text state.
+- Button `onClick` toggles between two strings.

+**Result:**
+Button successfully toggles displayed text, demonstrating basic state management in Compose.

+---

 This is a Kotlin Multiplatform project targeting Android, iOS, Web, Desktop (JVM).

 * [/composeApp](./composeApp/src) is for code that will be shared across your Compose Multiplatform applications.